Where to dispose of expired or unused medication?

 Likewise, medications should not be thrown down the sink or toilet as they could pollute the water supply (especially drinking water), despite the treatment it undergoes in water treatment plants.
 For example, recycling medicines helps to prevent the presence of antibiotics in tap water that can cause resistance, or hormones that could cause physical changes...

-Who participates in the medicine recycling circuit?
+Who participates in the medicine disposal or recycling circuit?

 There are 6 main players in the drug recycling circuit:

 - Pharmaceutical laboratories: many pharmaceutical companies are involved in product take-back schemes and are taking steps to become more sustainable in their manufacturing and packaging.
 In some countries like France, pharmaceutical laboratories pay an eco-contribution of 0.19€ per box of medicines sold in pharmacies, which helps fund the medical recycling system.

 - Private individuals and consumers: they bring their medicines back to pharmacies after expiry or end of treatment, and place the cardboard packaging and paper leaflets in the selective sorting system.

 - Pharmacists: they collect medicines from individuals, while checking that what it returned does not contain products that cannot be recycled (in particular needles and syringes that must be disposed of safely by the local council) and sort them properly.

 - Wholesaler-distributors: they store medicines recovered from pharmacies in secure containers and then call transporters when these are full.

 - Transporters: they transport the medicines to be recycled between dispensing establishments and waste recycling centres.